 There are a few things you will want to do in advance before getting ready to pop your turkey in your slow cooker.

 First, be sure you give your turkey enough time to thaw.
 Just like roasting one in the oven, whole turkeys require time to thaw.
 The actual defrosting time depends on the size of the turkey you buy; for one that fits into a 6-quart slow cooker, you’ll most likely be looking at 2-3 days of thaw time.
-Here’s an easy chart for the time to thaw a turkey in the refrigerator:
+Here’s an easy chart for the time to thaw a turkey in the refrigerator based on pounds of turkey:

 - 8 to 12 lbs.
 2 to 3 Days